paalwilliams/LeechBlockNG-E2E/README.md

 # Home Assistant Configuration

-This is designed around my use case (Adguard Home running as a home assistant add on, using Firefox based browser), so YMMV if you try with other.
+This is designed around my use case (Adguard Home running as a home assistant add on, using Firefox based browser).
+This would not be so difficult to apply to a chromium based browser.

 In order to make this function, you will need to create a datetime (Note: It must be a datetime helper specifically) helper in home assistant for each blocklist you have.
 At this time, the id **_must_** match blocklist\_`<num>`.
 Names that will generate this in Home assistant are: Blocklist `<num>`.